AlexMetsai/Contrained-Convolutional-Neural-Networks/README.md

 # Contrained-Convolutional-Neural-Networks
-"A keras implementation of the paper "Constrained Convolutional Neural Networks: A New Approach Towards General Purpose Image Manipulation Detection"
+A keras implementation of the paper "Constrained Convolutional Neural Networks: A New Approach Towards General Purpose Image Manipulation Detection"